 Documentation is established through the Disability Management Service / Student Access Office, which is responsible for determining eligibility for accommodations under the Americans with Disabilities Act, informing a student's academic dean and instructors of the need for accommodation, and providing guidelines for working with a student with a recognized disability.
 The Program Coordinator works with instructors and students to meet the documented need for accommodation.

-If you believe you may have a physical or mental impairment that substantially limits one or more of your major life activities, you should:
+If you believe you have a long-term or chronic physical or mental impairment that substantially limits your ability to meet academic obligations, you should:

 - consult the Student Disability Access Office website, specifically the undergraduate (or prospective) student information.